Making Nathan’s Hot Dogs Work for Your Keto Lifestyle (Best Practices)

 That being said, there is all the freedom for a person to eat a non-additive containing hot dog from Nathan’s while still getting the beefy-tasting dog that is famous around the United States.

-How Many Hot Dogs Can I Eat on Keto?
+How Many Hot Dogs are Allowed on a Keto Diet?

-Although processed meat intake is related to type 2 diabetes and cardiovascular disease, people could technically eat upwards of 20 hot dogs while on keto because there are very few carbohydrates in hot dogs themselves.4 However, if a person is having them in combination with a standard hot dog bun and standard condiments, like ketchup or honey mustard, then this may knock them out of ketosis unknowingly, leading them to wonder “can you be in ketosis and still not lose weight“.
+Although processed meat intake is related to type 2 diabetes and cardiovascular disease, people could technically eat upwards of 20 hot dogs while on keto because there are very few carbohydrates in hot dogs themselves.6 However, consuming Nathan’s hot dogs with a regular hot dog bun and standard condiments like ketchup or honey mustard can unknowingly knock someone out of ketosis, which might make them question why they aren’t losing weight despite being in ketosis.

 Hot dog buns and condiments contain a surprisingly large amount of carbohydrates, but luckily, there are a few alternatives out there on the market.